positively-charged/bcc/doc/details.md

 --

-There is no limit on how deep functions can be nested:
+Functions can be nested arbitrarily deep:

 ```
 script "Main" open {